Maya Fey: Appearances

-Portrayals

 Maya is portrayed by three different actors in Japanese-language media: Mirei Kiritani in the Ace Attorney film and Professor Layton vs. Phoenix Wright: Ace Attorney; Satomi Hanamura in Project X Zone 2 and Spirit of Justice; and Aoi Yūki in the anime series.
 In the English release of Spirit of Justice, she is voiced by Abby Trott, while she is voiced by Lindsay Seidel in the anime series.
 Kiritani was surprised when she was offered the role as Maya in the film, as she had been playing the games herself for a long time.
 Yūki was anxious during the audition for the role, and said that she had her own idea of Maya's character at first, but learned to understand the character through directions from Ayumu Watanabe, the anime's director.

-Reception
+Critical reception

 Maya was received well by critics, especially for her comic relief throughout the series.
 IGN listed Maya among the best video game sidekick characters for her helpfulness and quick-thinking in a list of the "best video game wingmen ever", commenting that Wright "owes a lot of his success to Maya Fey."
 Hardcore Gamer praised the banter between her and Phoenix as among the best in video games.
 The website called them "the perfect leads" in the Ace Attorney manga due to their "goofiness" and how they are portrayed as close friends.
+In the book What Is a Game?, Phoenix's decision to defend Maya once again in Spirit of Justice is noted to occur regardless of the player's decisions to better understand the character.

 Maya was also well received in the anime adaptation.
 Anime News Network called Maya their favorite character in the anime, and said that her character benefited greatly from being animated, with her playfulness well presented through her wide range of actions and expressions.
 However, Kotaku wrote that her portrayal and casting in the Ace Attorney film did not fare as well, where she appeared "emotionally unstable" rather than retaining her childlike innocence from the video games.
 Reviewers regretted Maya's omission from the fourth and fifth Ace Attorney games, and both reviewers and fans praised her return and design in the sixth game as feeling like "catching up with an old pal" and a reminder of what fans appreciate about the series.
+Anime News Network felt that Maya was not that strong in the adaptation due to Phoenix's skills contrast to the video games where the player is relying on her advices.
+Game Informer claimed that Spirit of Justice has the best storyline in the franchise due to the depth given by the two player characters, with the original dynamic between Phoenix and Maya being surpassed by the new lead.